dru-r/ao3-dbh-analysis/docs/dbh-stm.md

 ## Comparison of topic prevalence between different ratings
 ### Focusing on Gen <br>
 Some results unlike the previous unigram comparison!
-We see that versus the other ratings, D:BH gen is characterised by relatively greater use of the art, resting, feelings, setting, affection, food/eating, movement, and school topics.
+We see that versus the other ratings, D:BH gen is characterised by relatively slightly greater use of the art, resting, feelings, setting, affection, food/eating, movement, and school topics.
 These are rather reminiscent of fluff fics (to me, you may disagree).
 Check out the plots below:<br>
 <br>
 <b>Gen vs Teen</b><br>
 ![image](/visuals/07_stm/gen-teen.jpg)<br>